-B2B revenue decreased \$1.8 million primarily due to a decrease in our contractual revenue rates pursuant to the agreement regarding an exclusivity period with a B2B customer, that was partially offset by overall growth in the B2B segment due to organic growth in the B2B segment due to strong performance of our B2B customers.
+B2B revenue decreased \$4.3 million primarily due to a decrease in our contractual revenue rates pursuant to the agreement regarding an exclusivity period with a B2B customer.
+This decrease was partially offset by overall growth in the B2B segment due to organic growth in the B2B segment due to the strong performance of our B2B customers.

-B2B cost of revenue decreased \$1.9 million primarily attributable to recognition of service expense of \$1.5 million related to our content licensing arrangements that was accounted for as a service contract in the prior year.
-The additional decrease was primarily related to a decrease in royalties resulting from declines in our SIM revenues.
+B2B cost of revenue decreased \$0.9 million primarily related to a decrease in royalties resulting from declines in our SIM revenues.

-Segment contribution for B2B, which excludes depreciation and amortization expense, increased marginally by 1.3% and was relatively consistent as the declines in revenues described above were consistent with the decreases in cost of revenues.
+Segment contribution for B2B, which excludes depreciation and amortization expense, decreased by 30.3% and was relatively consistent as the declines in revenues described above were consistent with the decreases in cost of revenues.